prideout/book-webgl/README.md

 # master

-- Move all WebGL and jquery calls out of giza
+- Move jquery out of GIZA.init

-- ColorGraph
+- Fork ColorGraph from ParametricSurf -- note it needs to be a dense mesh

 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet) ^-- really need to hammer out the vector math stuff